 How to setup remote servers

-If you plan to use RsyncOSX for synchronize files to remote servers require some setup.
+Utilizing RsyncOSX to synchronize files to remote servers requires some setup.
 There are two options to setup passwordless logins.
 The advised setup is by utilizing ssh-keys.

 Snapshot is not possible with rsync daemon setup.